Gestational hypertension: Evolutionary tradeoff

-Despite these risks for gestational hypertension, the hemochorial placenta has been favored because of its advantages in the way that it aids in diffusion from mother to fetus later in pregnancy.
-The bipedal posture that has allowed humans to walk upright has also led to a reduced cardiac output, and it has been suggested that this is what necessitated humans' aggressive early placental structures.
+Despite these risks for gestational hypertension, the hemochorial placenta has been favored because of its advantages in that it aids in diffusion from mother to fetus later in pregnancy.
+The bipedal posture that has allowed humans to walk upright has also led to reduced cardiac output, and it has been suggested that this is what necessitated humans' aggressive early placental structures.
 Increased maternal blood pressure can attempt to make up for lower cardiac output, ensuring that the fetus's growing brain receives enough oxygen and nutrients.
 The benefits of being able to walk upright and run on land have outweighed the disadvantages that come from bipedalism, including the placental diseases of pregnancy, such as gestational hypertension.
 Similarly, the advantages of having a large brain size have outweighed the deleterious effects of having a placenta that does not always convert the spiral arteries effectively, leaving humans vulnerable to contracting gestational hypertension.
-It is speculated that this was not the case with Neanderthals, and that they died out because their cranial capacity increased too much, and their placentae were not equipped to handle the fetal brain development, leading to widespread pre-eclampsia and maternal and fetal death.
+It is speculated that this was not the case with Neanderthals and that they died out because their cranial capacity increased too much, and their placentae were not equipped to handle fetal brain development, leading to widespread pre-eclampsia and maternal and fetal death.

 Gestational hypertension in the early stages of pregnancy (trimester 1) has been shown to improve the health of the child both in its first year of life, and its later life.
-However, when the disease develops later in the pregnancy (subsequent trimesters), or turns into pre-eclampsia, there begin to be detrimental health effects for the fetus, including low birth-weight.
-It has been proposed that fetal genes designed to increase the mother's blood pressure are so beneficial that they outweigh the potential negative effects that can come from pre-eclampsia.
+However, when the disease develops later in the pregnancy (subsequent trimesters), or turns into pre-eclampsia, detrimental health effects for the fetus begin, including low birth-weight.
+It has been proposed that fetal genes designed to increase the mother's blood pressure are so beneficial that they outweigh the potential adverse effects that can come from pre-eclampsia.
 It has also been suggested that gestational hypertension and pre-eclampsia have remained active traits due to the cultural capacity of humans, and the tendency for midwives or helpers to aid in delivering babies.

 Relevance of evolutionary history

 It is the goal of evolutionary medicine to find treatments for diseases that are informed by the evolutionary history of a disease.
 It has been suggested that gestational hypertension is linked to insulin resistance during pregnancy.
-Both the increase in blood sugar that can lead to gestational diabetes and the increase in blood pressure that can lead to gestational hypertension are mechanisms that mean to optimize the amount of nutrients that can be passed from maternal tissue to fetal tissue.
+Both the increase in blood sugar that can lead to gestational diabetes and the increase in blood pressure that can lead to gestational hypertension are mechanisms that aim to optimize the amount of nutrients that can be passed from maternal tissue to fetal tissue.
 It has been suggested that techniques used to combat insulin insensitivity might also prove beneficial to those with gestational hypertension.
 Measures to avoid insulin resistance include avoiding obesity before pregnancy, minimizing weight gain during pregnancy, eating foods with low glycemic indices, and exercising.